 In columns 4 to 6, we repeat the same regressions using the occurrence of internal conflicts as the outcome.
-A weakened ruler facing increased bargaining power from other internal actors (put differently: the threat of an internal conflict, as opposed to an external one) might also have an incentive to make concessions to their subjects.
-However, we do not find any evidence of a correlation between the gender of the firstborn and internal conflicts.
+A weakened ruler facing increased bargaining power from other internal actors (put differently: the threat of an internal conflict, as opposed to an external one) might also have an incentive to make concessions to their subjects.53 However, we do not find any evidence of a correlation between the gender of the firstborn and internal conflicts.
+We further unpack this null result in Table 3, by showing separately that neither violent nor non-violent forms of internal conflict are triggered by female firstborn children.
 Still, one might believe that there are other dimensions of internal threats that are not well-measured in our data.
 In this case, we should interpret our 2SLS regressions in the following subsections as capturing the general impact of an exogenous threat (either internal or external) to the ruling elite on the development of local representative institutions.